stall with various oriental spices in local bazaar

 The Saadian Tombs: A Hidden Wonder

-While the Saadian Tombs have gained recognition in recent years, they remain a somewhat hidden treasure.
+While the Saadian Tombs have gained recognition in recent years, they remain a hidden treasure.
 These tombs were sealed for centuries and only rediscovered in 1917.
-The intricate tilework and architectural details in this historical site are a testament to Morocco’s rich heritage.
+This historical site’s intricate tilework and architectural details testify to Morocco’s rich heritage.

 The Serene Cyber Park: A Hidden Oasis